PeggyJV/steward/docs/02-StewardForValidators.md

 steward -c <config_toml_path> start
 ```

+A few of the necessary fields required in this config TOML file are covered in this document.
+See the [Configuration](./01-Configuration.md) document for an example config file and field reference.

 > :warning: If this is production and your node is running, don't forget to make sure the Orchestrator is also running!
 If you don't, you can be jailed and your submitted corks will not be processed.

-See the [Orchestrator Quickstart](./docs/03-TheOrchestrator.md#quickstart) section of the docs.
+See the [Orchestrator Quickstart](./03-TheOrchestrator.md#quickstart) section of the docs.

 ## Running Steward as a server